GlobeProgger/globeprogger.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

->By day I'm a product security architect, responsible for the architecture and the security of a range of desktop and cloud products, in a regulated medical environment.
+>By day I'm a product security architect, overseeing multiple desktop and cloud projects, in a regulated medical environment.
 >
->By night I love to hack some boxes and build web3 stuff.
+>By night I love dive into the worl of web3 and crypto.

-My background is in software development, Windows desktop applications based on the .net frameworks.
-I then transitioned into web development and  quickly got into cloud computing platforms, here focusing on MS Azure.
+My background is in software development, predominantly Windows desktop applications based on the .net frameworks.
+I then transitioned into web development and quickly got into cloud computing platforms, here focusing particularly on MS Azure.
 From there I specialized in software architecture and took on a global software architect role.

-Nowadays my main focus on cybersecurity, product security to be more specific.
+My responsibilities here included amongst others
+- Designing and implementing an IoT architecture spanning multiple business models and application
+- Designing and implementing a vulnerability management program and
+- Overseeing multiple products in regards of architecture and security
+- Product security across a global set of software products

+My activities in the web3 crypto area include
+- Contributions to major open-source blockchain projects
+- Investigating smart contract platforms incl. cosmos ecosystem, polygon, avalanche and binance smart chain
+- Dabbling with smart contracts, mainly CosmWasm and Solidity
+- Investigations into general Blockchain technology, cryptocurrencies, consensus algorithms, FinTec and decentralization
+- Dabbling in DeFi, NFTs and PoS

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->